godotengine/godot-docs/tutorials/physics/kinematic_character_2d.rst

 Now, create a script for the character, the one used as an example above should work as a base.

-Finally, instance that character scene in the tilemap, and make the map scene the main one, so it runs when pressing play.
+Finally, instantiate that character scene in the tilemap, and make the map scene the main one, so it runs when pressing play.

 .. image:: img/kbinstance.webp